Alibaba executive warns trade war pain will be felt globally: SCMP

-HONG KONG (Reuters) - The escalating trade war between the United States and China is careening toward a “cold war or geopolitical war” that will reverberate around the world, a senior executive at Alibaba Group (BABA.N) has said.
+HONG KONG (Reuters) - The escalating trade war between the United States and China is careening towards a “cold war or geopolitical war” that will reverberate around the world, a senior executive at Alibaba Group has said.

 Joe Tsai, Alibaba’s executive vice chairman, accused the United States of starting the trade war over “an unfounded fear” that China’s rise threatened the national security of the American people, the South China Morning Post said on Thursday.